daphne-eu/daphne/doc/development/HandlingPRs.md

 - if the PR is marked as a draft, it is handled by an informal discussion depending on concrete questions by the contributor; if there are none, the PR is left alone for now
 - if the PR is not marked as a draft, the review/merge procedure continues

+### Continuous Integration (CI) Checks

+For every pull request on the main branch, the following checks are performed automatically through GitHub actions upon PR creation and updates:

+- building DAPHNE and running the test suite
+- checking for adherence to the code style
+- building and deploying the documentation

+For PRs by first-time contributors, a collaborator needs to approve the CI checks before they can run.

 ### Initial Response and Reviewer Assignment

 The DAPHNE collaborators provide an *initial response* and *assign one (or multiple) reviewers* (usually from among themselves, but can also be non-collaborators).